datalust/seq-apps-runtime/README.md

 _Seq.Apps_ is a C# API for writing [Seq](https://datalust.co/seq) input and output plug-ins.

 To get started, check out [the Seq developer documentation](https://docs.datalust.co/docs/writing-seq-apps).

+## Versioning

+The _Seq.Apps_ package is versioned to match the lowest Seq version supporting all API features.